 Christmas and poinsettias are often thought of together, and for good reason.
 There’s actually a lot of religious symbolism behind the poinsettia.

 There is a Mexican legend about a little girl named Pepita who wanted to see the baby Jesus on Christmas eve.
-She felt embarrassed because she didn’t have any gift to bring for him.
+She felt embarrassed because she didn’t have a gift to bring for him.

 Her cousin told her that any gift she gave with love would be appreciated, and special.
 As they were walking, she picked some weeds from the side of the road and made them into a bouquet.